By Caitlin Magness

 We live in a world of conflicting messages about what constitutes a "real woman."
 Real women have curves.
 Real women have long hair.
 Real women are feminine.
 Real women are financially independent.
 A real woman doesn't need a man.
 A real woman, a real woman, a real woman . . . .
 Does she even exist?
 I don't think I've ever seen her.
 Not in the real world, at least.

 We know we are called to embrace God's gift of womanhood, and to live out the vocation of womanhood with joy and submission.
 But it can be hard when you don't even feel like a woman-- when you don't, as my friend aptly put it, know "how to girl."
 You try to figure it out, taking cues from magazines, beauty tutorials, advice columns, other women, but none of them seem to have the secret.
 You feel like the Pinocchio of women, made in the shape of something you will never truly be.
-It's not right that a gift from God should be made into a litmus test.
+It's not right for a gift from God to be made into a test.
 But that's the reality for most women today.

 It's definitely been the reality for me, although perhaps in a slightly different way than usual.
 See, I've always been a tomboy.
 I don't mean in the stereotypical "tough, sporty, loves playing in the dirt" way--I'm one of the least sporty people I know, and while I liked playing in the dirt as a little girl, I was never tough.
 Still, I always felt different from other girls my age.
 I had trouble relating to them, and found it easier to play by myself or with boys.
 Because of this, I often imagined myself as a boy.
 Many of the imaginary personas I made up for myself were male, as well as the main characters in most of my stories.
 I remember thinking one day in kindergarten, before I'd fully grasped the physical differences between boys and girls, "Hey, maybe I'm a boy in disguise."
 I wasn't trying to make a statement.
 I wasn't trying to "shatter the gender binary."
 Nor was I "confused," mentally ill, or rebelling.
 I simply saw more of myself in the opposite sex than in my own.